 All sessions for an older person/family/community audience are free of charge.

-- To discuss options for booking a community education education for your service/group, contact our Community Education Team on freecall 1800 700 600 from anywhere in Victoria or (03) 9602 3066, or by email firstname.lastname@example.org or using the Community Education Booking Form below.
+- To discuss options for booking community education education for your service/group, contact Ella Kingsley, our Community Education Coordinator, on freecall 1800 700 600 from anywhere in Victoria or (03) 9602 3066, or by email email@example.com or complete the Community Education Booking Form on our website.

 Service Provider Fee-For-Service Education

 We also run fee-for-service education for aged care service providers on topics such as:

 - The new aged care standards: A positive opportunity for services

 - Balancing rights and risks in aged care

 - Complaints handling

 - Elder abuse prevention and response